Bluffton’s iconic mollusks take center stage as part of a culinary heritage experience.

 - Partners in the trail include oyster growers, restaurants, bars, hoteliers, educational attractions, cultural destinations and retailers.
 Each partner displays a plaque identifying them as part of the Lowcountry Oyster Trail.

 - Supporters can help ensure oyster preservation.
 A portion of net profits will be used to promote and enhance marine ecological research.
-The SC Lowcountry Oyster Trail Fund, managed by the Community Foundation of the Lowcountry, is a 501(c)3 organization dedicated to supporting oyster preservation and marine ecosystem research.
+The SC Lowcountry Oyster Trail Fund, managed by the Community Foundation of the Lowcountry.
+The 501(c)3 organization supports oyster preservation and marine ecosystem research.

 By Allison Hersh